 This advice on how to leave your husband will help you figure out what steps to take.
 The first step is making the decision that leaving your husband is better than staying married.
-The second step is realizing that divorce will be painful, no matter how disappointing your marriage is.
-These tips are for wives thinking about divorce, but aren’t quite ready to leave their husbands.
+The second step is realizing that divorce will be painful, no matter how bad your marriage is.

 Talk to a marriage counselor or marriage coach about how to leave your husband.
 See your pastor or spiritual leader.
 You’re not looking for someone to tell you what you should do; you’re looking for wise counsel to help you make the right decision.
 You might even consider joining a divorce support group, and talk to people about their decision to divorce or separate.

 And, take a look at these signs that a marriage is worth fighting for.
 They may help you make the decision only you can make.